Fire Calamity Frequently Asked Questions

 I’ve applied for a Proposition 50.
 Can you tell me the market value of my property before the fire?
 Or can you send me the sales for my area so that I can figure out the market value of my home that burned down for the Proposition 50 Base Year Value Transfer?

 The Assessor cannot determine a market value for your property before the calamity until a completed Prop 50 application is received and processed.
 The law requires us to have property transfer information available at our front counter.
-If our office has to research an area for sales for you, you will be charged a research fee.
 You may want to contact a local Realtor, or hire a fee appraiser, to determine the fair market value of your home prior to the calamity.